yarafe/Test/README.md

 For further details, please refer to the following [link](https://learn.microsoft.com/en-us/azure/sentinel/overview).

 FortiAnalyzer seamlessly integrates with Azure Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd Azure Log Analytics output plugin.
 Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
-For additional details, please check the following [link] (https://www.fluentd.org/architecture).
+For additional details, please check the following [link](https://www.fluentd.org/architecture).
 This integration enables the forwarding of logs to public cloud services.
 The plugin efficiently aggregates semi-structured data in real-time, facilitating the buffered data's transmission to Azure Log Analytics via HTTPS requests.

 ## Data Flow